sheeshee/sheeshee.github.io/about.md

 Since then I pursued a degree in Mechanical Engineering and graduated from the Univeristy of Southampton in 2017.
 While there I did a whole lot more to do with Arduinos, but also discovered Raspberry Pi's, MATLAB, Python and C.

-After graduating in 2017, I was offered a job in EDF Energy's R&D team with the chance to study part-time.
+After graduating in 2017, I accepted a job offer in EDF Energy's R&D team with the chance to study part-time.
 And here I am, today!

 Hopefully, you'll find this collection of information useful!

-:balloon:
+:cookie: